Skarsnik/QUsb2snes/README.md

 Snex9x core : For software needing to the patch the ROM (multitroid for example) you etheir need to patch the rom manually with the IPS file or put the IPS file along side the rom with the same name for retroarch to auto patch it.

-You can connect to a remote RetroArch by adding a `RetroArchHost=YourOwnHost` in the config file.
+You can connect to a remote RetroArch by adding a `RetroArchHosts="remoteName=ip"` in the config file.
+If you want to add multiple hosts, just add ; between each host definition.

 ## SNES classic (called also SNES mini)

-Only tested with Super Metroid.
-This also only work with the native emulator (called canoe), if you use RetroArch on your snes classic, please refer to the RetroArch section.
+If for some reason your SNES classic does not have the expected IP address (connected via wifi or something) you can add a `SNESClassicIP=myip` in the config.ini file.

+### Native emulator (canoe)

+Mostly tested with Super Metroid.

 Enable the SNES classic support on the device menu.